snowdj/geocompr/01-introduction.md

 This 'geodata revolution' drives demand for high performance computer hardware and efficient, scalable software to handle and extract signal from the noise, to understand and perhaps change the world.
 'Geodatabases' enable storage and generation of manageable subsets from the vast geographic data stores, making interfaces for gaining knowledge from them vital tools for the future.
-R is one such tool, with advanced analysis, modelling and visualization capabilities.
+R is one such tool, with advanced analysis, modeling and visualization capabilities.
 In this context the focus of the book is not on the language itself [see @wickham_advanced_2014].
 Instead we use R as a 'tool for the trade' for understanding the world, similar to Humboldt's use of tools to gain a deep understanding of nature in all its complexity and interconnections @wulf_invention_2015.
 Although programming can seem like a reductionist activity, the aim is to teach geocomputation with R not only for fun, but for understanding the world.